yuce/pyswip/INSTALL.md

-# PySwip INSTALL
+# Installing PySwip

+Requirements:

 PySwip has no dependencies beyond Python's standard library.
 Some operating systems do not install the full standard library.
-In that case make sure that your Python setup includes `ctypes`.
+In that case make sure that your Python setup includes the `ctypes` module.

 We recommend installing PySwip into a virtual environment.
 Python3 already has built-in support for that.
 You can create a virtual environment in `pyswip_env` directory using:
 ```
 python3 -m venv pyswip_env
 ```